openvinotoolkit/training_extensions/models/object_detection/model_templates/face-detection/readme.md

 #### a.
 Prepare dataset

 In this toy example we use same images as training and validation subsets, but we strictly recommend not to use the same data for both training and validation.
-This particular example is for demonstration of model quality growth on particlural dataset during fine-tuning only.
+This particular example is for demonstration of model quality growth on particular dataset during fine-tuning only.
 See more about dataset split [here](https://en.wikipedia.org/wiki/Training,_validation,_and_test_sets).
 If you would like to work with bigger datasets please refer to this [section](datasets.md).

 Training images are stored in `${TRAIN_IMG_ROOT}` together with `${TRAIN_ANN_FILE}` annotation file.
 The annotation file has been created manually using [CVAT](https://github.com/openvinotoolkit/cvat).